adn770/ppdf/docs/design-dmme.md

 Language Model (LLM) via Ollama to produce clean, readable, and stylistically enhanced Markdown.

-For the `dmme` project, `ppdf` will be enhanced to serve as a powerful, importable library for the main application, exposing distinct modes for content and image processing.
+For the `dmme` project, `ppdf` has been refactored into an importable library (`ppdf_lib`), exposing distinct modes for content and image processing that are used by the main application's ingestion service.

 #### 3.1.1.
 Detailed Processing Pipeline